top of page

 (Caprella mutica)

-● Can be over 2 inches long
+● They can be over 2 inches long.

-• ● There are no known prevention or control methods that definitely work, but some mechanical controls may help
+• ● There are no known prevention or control methods that definitely work, but some mechanical controls may help.

-● Dry structures prior to summer to avoid repopulation
+● Dry structures prior to summer to avoid repopulation.

-● Create new structures near flowing water to reduce salinity
+● Create new structures near flowing water to reduce salinity.

 References: